namson0482/kafka_websocket_docker/README.md

     127.0.0.1   websocket
 ```
 - For window, you can find out the hosts file in C:\Windows\System32\drivers\etc\hosts
-- Now execute a command:
+- Now execute a command as per below, and it takes in a while to start all services:
 ```
 docker-compose up -d
 ```
-- Open any web browser and go to http://localhost:4200.
+- Make sure all services that started completely then open any web browser and go to http://localhost:4200.
 If you get a error so it just refresh your browser.
 Root cause maybe that containers not yet started completely, If you use a other computer to access then you maybe get a errors CORS
 - As requirement, it needs to archive the raw files in other place.
 You can ssh into container consumer and find them in folder /temp.
-If you want to mount local folder with /temp of container then you just uncomment configuration in docker-compose.yml.
+If you want to mount local folder to /temp folder of container consumer then you just uncomment configuration in docker-compose.yml of service websocket_consumer.

-### Services
-- Websocket Producer Service: read psv file and produce message.
-- Websocket Consumer Service: consume message and write raws data to file.
-- Websocket frontend: Display sale report
-- Kafdrop Container: view kafka topic
-- Schema-registry Container: define the structure of data
-- Control-Center Container: manage kafka
-- Kafka
-- Zookeeper

 ### Additional
-- you can use Kafdop to monitor Kafka, just access http://localhost:9000
+- you can use either Kafdop or Control-Center to monitor Kafka, just access http://localhost:9000 or http://localhost:9021
 - websocket_producer service: INTERVAL_TIME: Change interval time to read data file, default 10 second.
 As requirement is 60 second.

 ### Deploy CI-CD on AWS